 - coordinating and managing emergency planning with first responders

 - facilitating emergency training and exercises with other first responders and municipal staff

-- Providing basic services to those impacted by a disaster
+- providing essential services to those impacted by a disaster

 In the event of an emergency, residents are encouraged to get the latest information by following @hfxgov on Twitter.

 Are you interested in volunteering to help out in an emergency?
 You can join a Joint Emergency Management (JEM) Team.
 JEM Teams are a concept developed by the Halifax Regional Municipality's Emergency Management Division to allow community organizations to prepare for and respond quickly to a wide range of emergencies.

 The following outlines who is responsible for addressing issues that result from emergency situations (e.g. winter storms, gas leaks, floods, forest fires, tropical storms/ hurricanes).
 The municipality encourages residents to have a good sense of where their own property ends and where a neighbour’s or municipally-owned property begins.